tcet-opensource/documentation/docs/projects/tcet-linux/guides/yay-install.md

 ---
-title: Yay Install
+title: Yay packages
-id: yay-install
+id: yay-packages
-sidebar_label: how to set up yay
-description: How to install yay and packages through yay
+sidebar_label: How To Use Yay To Install Packages
+description: How To Use Yay To Install Packages
 keywords: [tcet, open-source, linux]
 ---

 `yay` is an AUR (Arch User Repository) helper for Arch Linux.
 It simplifies the process of installing and managing software not available in the official Arch repositories.
 With a user-friendly interface, `yay` streamlines the installation of packages, handling dependencies and updates seamlessly.
-It enhances the Arch Linux experience by providing a convenient way to access a vast array of community-contributed packages.: to provide an efficient, customizable, and user-friendly environment suitable for a diverse range of users.
-TCET Linux was conceived with several key goals in mind:
+It enhances the Arch Linux experience by providing a convenient way to access a vast array of community-contributed packages.

+To provide an efficient, customizable, and user-friendly environment suitable for a diverse range of users, TCET Linux was conceived with several key goals in mind.

 # Dependency